FreHu/abaplint-clean-code/rules.md

 ### description_empty

-Checks for empty descriptions in the abapgit xml metadata.
+Checks for empty descriptions in the abapGit xml metadata.
 While not part of abap, this helps ensure the consistency of your serialized files.

 Enabled.

 ### remove_descriptions

 Ensures you have no descriptions in your metadata.
 This relates to methods, parameters, etc. For class descriptions, see [description_empty](#description_empty).
 The descriptions originate either from the form-based SE80 editor or if you use `shorttext synchronized` in abapdoc.
 The abaplint philosophy is that you should just use `"!` because `shorttext synchronized` hurts readability.

 Disabled because SAP wants you to use shorttext synchronized (although I agree with the readability issue).

 ### global_class

-Mostly checks abapgit metadata for class names.
+Mostly checks abapGit metadata for class names.
 The situations checked for are caused by code which can't be activated, but the rule is enabled for some extra validation.

 ### begin_end_names